fcamarlinghi/grunt-cep/README.md

 ## Usage Examples
 The example configuration below is based on the [_grunt-init-cep_](https://github.com/fcamarlinghi/grunt-init-cep) project template and defines an extension for Adobe Photoshop CC.
 It registers two tasks (`debug` and `release`) which respectively launch debug inside Adobe Photoshop CC and package the full extension.

-All the icons and file templates referenced in the configuration are available in the project template and inside the plugin `res/extension` folder (see the Getting Started section).
+All the icons and file templates referenced in the configuration are available in the project template (see the Getting Started section).

 ```javascript
 // cep-config.js